Community Health & Wellness

 • Free legal clinic and employment help.

-Indoor areas that provide somewhere to go during extreme cold, snow, or rain.
+These indoor areas provide somewhere to go during extreme cold, snow, rain or heat, depending on the season.
+Pierce County made a map of locations countywide.

-• Call 360-373-3000 before 7 p.m. for free transportation to the nearest warming shelter available in Port Orchard, Silverdale, Kingston, and Bremerton.
+• For regional resources outside of Pierce County to the north, Call 360-373-3000 before 7 p.m. for free transportation to the nearest warming shelter available in Port Orchard, Silverdale, Kingston, and Bremerton.

 • The warming stations are offered 24 hours a day, everyday, from November to March each year.